-A lot can be said for good ‘ol elbow grease, but sometimes that just isn’t enough–that’s when you turn to a powerful, cordless impact wrench!
+for good ‘ol elbow grease, but sometimes it just isn’t enough–so that’s when you turn to a powerful cordless impact wrench!
 Thankfully–and especially for us lazy or only occasional pseudo-mechanics–manual work has been lessened with every innovation that has come to light.
 In the garage, work isn’t just about being effective – it has to be done fast as well.

 How many repair shops do you see in your hometown?
 Well, around here there are shops on practically every corner!
 With all these repair shops competing with each other, fast work means keeping a step ahead of the competition.
 The need for that competitive advantage has made power tools not only an innovation but a necessity.